 \subsubsection{FEEL with AirComp}

-While \gls{feel} with a large number of sensors is a perfect example of a massive access communication problem, there is an important distinction.
+While \gls{feel} with a large number of sensors can be seen as a massive access problem, there is an important distinction.
 In the classical massive access problem, the goal of the receiver is to decode all the transmitted messages individually, even though the receiver may not be interested in the source of these messages.
 On the other hand, in the case of FL, the PS does not need individual model updates, as it only needs to recover their averages.

 The computation problem is often treated separately from communication, although this is known to be suboptimal information-theoretically.
 This was first shown by K\"{o}rner and Marton in \cite{Korner:TIT:79} on a simple example, where the receiver wants to compute the parity of two correlated symmetric binary random variables.
 They were able to characterize the optimal rate region for this toy example, which was sufficient to illustrate the suboptimality of first sending the sources to the receiver and then carrying out the computation task.
 Later, Orlitsky showed that the function computation problem is inherently different from conventional source coding by focusing on a point-to-point scenario in \cite{Orlitsky:TIT:01}, where the receiver wants to compute a function of the source available at the transmitter and correlated side information available at the receiver.